practicalli/spacemacs/before-you-start/install-emacs.md

 [![GNU Emacs banner](/images/emacs-logo-text.png)](/images/emacs-logo-text.png)

 Emacs is available for Linux, MacOSX and Windows.
+The [Spacemacs Readme suggested ways to install Emacs](https://github.com/syl20bnr/spacemacs/tree/develop#emacs)

+> ####Info::Minimum Emacs Version - 25.1
+> This guide used the `develop` version of Spacemacs which requires Emacs 25.1 or greater

-Here are the suggested ways to install Emacs on these operating systems
+Here is a summary of the Emacs installation process for several operating system.

 ### Ubuntu Linux